Macau Casinos Guide

 Keep in mind that VIPs are usually limited to just playing Baccarat, a game whose house edge gets cut down to 0.54% once the cash back return hits 1.2%.

-If you’re a straight up numbers kind of whale, Grand Lisboa returns 1% after rolling just $500,000 while every other major casino requires $5,000,000.
-Wynn actually returns the worst, only giving 1% at the $8,000,000 mark, which just illustrates how excellent their rooms and other comps must be.
+If you’re a straight up numbers kind of whale, Grand Lisboa returns 1.05% after rolling just $1,000,000 while every other major casino requires $5,000,000.
+Wynn rates historically have actually been among the worst, which just illustrates how excellent their rooms and other comps must be.

 A slam dunk pick, it can’t be anything but the oldest casino in town, Stanley Ho’s iconic Lisboa, a product of the glorious 1970s and all that Macau used to be.
 A decade ago it used to scare the living hell out of me, but the intimidation factor has gone down as the lights have been turned up, and I no longer feel like I’m entering a dark medieval battle cage buttressed by contorted dragons and ominous orbs of light.

-Worth a visit even if just to check it out, it won’t cost you much to take a seat either, with the Crystal Palace casino notable for its $100 Commission Free Baccarat and Sic Bo games, while Blackjack and Three Card Baccarat are only $200.
+Worth a visit even if just to check it out, it won’t cost you much to take a seat either, with Baccarat only $200 and Sic Bo just $100.
+Unfortunately, all of their Blackjack tables were removed sometime during Covid.